Abbreviation - Buzzword

 In rhetoric, the artistic proofs are proofs (or means of persuasion) that are created or invented by a speaker.

-A sentence, usually constructed with a copula, in which a quality is attributed to someone or something.
+An ascriptive sentence is a sentence, usually constructed with a copula, in which a quality is attributed to someone or something.

 A prolix or highly ornamented style.
 Contrast with Attic.